robstave/Meowcards/cards/go/go-qz2-a.md

 What is the main advantage of Go's struct embedding?

-A) Memory optimization
+- A. Memory optimization
-B) Composition-based inheritance and method promotion
+- B. Composition-based inheritance and method promotion
-C) Type safety
+- C. Type safety
-D) Performance improvement
+- D. Performance improvement

 ### Back

-**B) Composition-based inheritance and method promotion**
+**B. Composition-based inheritance and method promotion**

 Struct embedding allows composition-based "inheritance" where embedded types' methods are promoted to the embedding type, providing inheritance-like behavior through composition.